haltu/muuri/README.md

 Muuri makes it easy to build responsive grid layouts that can be sorted and filtered.
 On top of that Muuri has built-in support for making the grid items draggable and thus allowing drag & drop sorting of the grid items.
 Basically Muuri is  (or aims to be) a combination of [Packery](https://github.com/metafizzy/packery), [Isotope](http://isotope.metafizzy.co/) and [jQuery UI sortable](https://jqueryui.com/sortable/).

 The best part of Muuri is it's API.
-It's designed to be as simple as possible while allowing you to do a multitude of things.
-For example, there are no built-in API methods for filtering and sorting the grid items because it's trivial to build your own custom filtering and sorting with the API.
+It's designed to be as simple as possible while allowing the developer to take full control over the grid.
+For example, there are no built-in API methods for filtering and sorting the grid items because there really is no need for them.
+It's trivial to roll your own custom filtering and sorting with the API.

 Muuri's layout system allows positioning the grid items within the container in pretty much any way imaginable.
 The default "First Fit" bin packing layout algorithm positions items pretty much the same way as [Packery](https://github.com/metafizzy/packery) does.
 However, you can also provide your own layout algorithm to position the items in any way you want.